iberniex/The-Core-Dump/README.md

 # The Core Dump
-*To confuse your enemy, first confuse yourself* ~ The Art of War - Sun Tzu
+>*To confuse your enemy, first confuse self* ~ **The Art of War - Sun Tzu**

+## Introduction from our sponsors
-This is my Segfault Sanctuary, where my segmentation faults find refuge before being debugged.
+This is a Segfault Sanctuary, where my segmentation faults find refuge before being debugged.

 Contains my reverse engineering, programming and cyber-security notes that I've made from various sources.